google/skia/site/user/api/SkPaint_Reference.md

 bool <a href='#SkPaint_isFakeBoldText'>isFakeBoldText</a>() const
 </pre>

-If true, approximate bold by increasing the stroke width when creating glyph bitmaps from outlines.
+Returns true if approximate bold by increasing the stroke width when creating glyph bitmaps from outlines.

 Equivalent to <a href='#SkPaint_getFlags'>getFlags</a> masked with <a href='#SkPaint_kFakeBoldText_Flag'>kFakeBoldText Flag</a>.